You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 There are many ways to get to Bournemouth from some of the major airports, including private taxi, national express coaches or trains.

-Taxi- If you wish to take a private taxi from any airport, we would recommended using Dorset Luxury Cars.
+Taxi- If you wish to take a private taxi from any airport, we would recommend using Dorset Luxury Cars.
 You can book a taxi directly on their website and payment can be made by card, or, by cash on arrival.
-Price is dependent on your pick up point and your final destination.
+Price is dependent on your pickup point and your final destination.

 We advise that you submit your booking request as soon as you book your flight and at least seven days before your date of arrival to make sure there's a taxi available for you.
 If any details change, such as your flight information, extra passengers and luggage or accommodation address, you must contact Dorset Luxury Cars directly to update your taxi booking as soon as possible, and before you arrive in the UK: firstname.lastname@example.org

 You can get a National Express coach from Heathrow to Bournemouth Travel Interchange costing approximately £25.00 and taking approximately 2.5-3 hours.

 You can get a National Express coach from Gatwick to Bournemouth Travel Interchange costing approximately £31.00 and taking approximately 5.2 hours

 Mega Bus also runs coaches from London Victoria to Bournemouth and cost approx. £11.00 and takes approximately 2.5-3 hours.